-Comparison of Figures 4 and 5 shows that significant amplitudes of DS0 and DW2 occur at the same time as when SPW1 is strong.
-However, there does not seem to be any significant correlation between the nonmigrating tides and the stationary planetary wave.
-To investigate this aspect further, Figure 6 shows the mean temperature in black, amplitudes of the DS0 in
+Comparison of Figs. 4 and 5 shows that significant amplitudes of DS0 and DW2 occur at the same time as when SPW1 is strong.
+However, there does not seem to be any significant correlation between the non-migrating tides and the stationary planetary wave.
+To investigate this aspect further, Fig. 6 shows the mean temperature in black, amplitudes of the DS0 in blue, DW1 in red, DW2 in cyan and SPW1 in green at 30 km at 65° N, the Equator and 65° S. The amplitudes of the waves are indicated by the axis on the right of the figure with that of SPW1 scaled down by a factor of 10 for convenience.
+The most striking feature of the figure is the occurrence of the SSW in January 2010 at 65° N. Exactly during the time when the mean temperatures were increasing at a high rate, the amplitude of SPW was reduced drastically from 17 to 10K, and the amplitudes of the three tides increased.
+The amplitude of DS0 is almost 2 K, that of DW1 is 1.5 K and that of DW2 is 1 K. Similar peaks are also observed after the event when the mean temperature is decreasing.
+At this point, the amplitude of DW1 maximises at 2K, that of DS0 is 1 K and the amplitude of DW2 is less than 1 K. During summer there is no wave activity in either hemisphere.
+In the Southern Hemisphere at 65° S, tidal activity is observed as the temperatures start to rise in the winter.
+In particular, as the mean temperature increases rapidly during July 2010, the amplitude of DW1 maximises at $\sim 2 \text{ K}$ and the amplitudes of DS0 and DW2 are of the order of 1 K. During the next 3-4 months, intermittent patches are observed when the amplitudes of DW1 and DW2 are $\sim 1.5$ K. Over the Equator, on the other hand, the picture is very simple as there are no occurrences of significant amplitudes of DS0 and DW2.
+Interestingly, DW1 shows significant short-term variability at periodicities of the order of 30 d.
+If the data were analysed over 60 d intervals, this variability would not have been observed.
+The amplitudes of DW1 are marginally higher ( $\sim 1.5$ K) during Northern Hemisphere winter and smaller ( $\sim 1 \text{ K}$ ) during summer.

-- 210 blue, DW1 in red, DW2 in cyan, and SPW1 in green at 30 km at 65°N, equator, and 65°S, in the three panels.
-The amplitudes of the waves are indicated by the axis on the right of the figure with that of SPW1 scaled down by a factor of 10 for convenience.
-The most striking feature of the figure is the occurrence of the SSW in January 2010 at 65°N. Exactly during the time when the mean temperatures were increasing at a high rate, the amplitude of SPW reduced drastically from 17 to 10 K and the amplitudes of the three tides increased.
-The amplitude of DS0 is almost 2 K, that of DW1 is 1.5 K and that of DW2 is 1 K. - 215 Similar peaks are also observed after the event when the mean temperature is decreasing.
-At this point, the amplitude of DW1 maximises at 2 K, that of DS0 is 1 K and the amplitude of DW2 is less than 1K.
-During summer there is no wave activity in either hemispheres.
-In the southern hemisphere at 65°S, tidal activity is observed as the temperatures start to rise in the winter.
-In particular, as the mean temperature increases rapidly during July 2010, amplitude of DW1 maximises at ~2K and the amplitudes of DS0 and DW2 are of the order of 1 K. During the next 3-4 months, intermittent patches are observed when the - 220 amplitudes of DW1 and DW2 are ~1.5 K. Over the equator, on the other hand, the picture is very simple as there are no occurrences of significant amplitudes of DS0 and DW2.
-Interestingly, DW1 shows significant short term variability at periodicities of the order of 30 days.
-If the data were analysed over 60 day intervals, this variability would not have been observed.
-The amplitudes of DW1 are marginally higher (~ 1.5 K) during northern hemisphere winter and smaller (~1K) during summer. - 225 To understand the simultaneous occurrence of nonmigrating tides and stationary planetary waves, a simple correlation study is performed and is shown in Figure 7.
-The first panel shows the correlation of DS0 and SPW1 at 65°N at 30 km for winter from December 2009 to February 2010.
+To understand the simultaneous occurrence of nonmigrating tides and stationary planetary waves, a simple correlation study is performed and is shown in Fig. 7.
+Panel (a) shows the correlation of DS0 and SPW1 at 65° N at 30 km for winter from December 2009 to February 2010.
 The correlation is negligible.
-The second panel shows the correlation between DW2 and SPW1 for the same latitude and altitude.
-Here also the correlation is not significant.
-The bottom panels show similar correlations for the southern hemisphere during June to August 2010 and there is good correlation between DS0 and SPW1
+Panel (b) shows the correlation between DW2 and SPW1 for the same latitude and altitude.
+Here the correlation is also not significant.
+Panels (c) and (d) show similar correlations for the Southern Hemisphere during June to August 2010, and there is good correlation between DS0 and SPW1 and a reasonable correlation between DW2 and SPW1.
+However, the amplitudes of the tides are all $\sim 1$ K or smaller.
+Thus, no reasonable statistical relation can be established between the occurrence of non-migrating tides and stationary planetary waves.